 The professional dancers on Dancing With the Stars give up their lives for the show, working up to 10 weeks of air time, plus about a month of pre-season rehearsals.
-(And let’s not forget that some of them are working two seasons a year.)
+(And let’s not forget that many of them are working two seasons a year.)

 If we had to throw down a general guestimation, we’d say the average pro salary is close to $100,000 for the full season and practice time.
-That’s just a guess and it’s probably too low for the A-list pros … but then it again it might be too high.
+That’s just a guess and it’s probably too low for the A-list pros … but then again it might be too high.
 And that’s not even factoring in bonuses and money earned outside the DWTS ballroom.